vlajos/misspell-fixer/README.md

 ### Return values

-Generally the script tries to return with `0` if there were no typos or errors found/fixed.
+Generally, the script tries to return with `0` if there were no typos or errors found/fixed.

 * `0` No typos found,
 * `1-5` Typos found.
 The return value shows the number of iterations executed.